teo-tsirpanis/Farkle/designs/7.0/parser-api.md

 * The class is generic over the character type, like the rest of the foundational parser APIs.
 * The tokenizer's worker method's shape has changed to follow a `Try` pattern instead of returning special EOF tokens.
+    * If `TryGetNextToken` returns `true`, the tokenizer has either successfully produced a token, or failed with a lexical error.
+    * If `TryGetNextToken` returns `false`, the tokenizer cannot produce a token.
+The action the parser must take depends on the value of `inputReader.IsFinalBlock`:
+        * If it is `true`, the parser will not receive any other token.
+It must perform an end-of-input action to its state machine, and set its completion state to either success or failure.
+        * If it is `false`, the parser must return without completing.
+By the time it is invoked again, more characters will be available and the tokenizer might be able to produce a token.
+* The `Token` type has been replaced by the `TokenizerResult` struct, which is a discriminated union of success or failure.
+On success, it contains the symbol and the semantic value of the token, and on failure, it contains an error object that will be passed to the parser's completion state.
 * The types of the parameters of `TryGetNextToken` have changed to the corresponding Farkle 7 types.

 If the `TryGetNextToken` method returns `true`, it means that a token was successfully read from the input, and will be fed to the parser.
 If it returns `false`, it means that the tokenizer cannot produce any more tokens from the available input.
 The parsing operation will be suspended, and should be resumed after more input becomes available.